-1.7.2.
+7.2.
 Full Age Pension refers to the total Age Pension payment rates including maximum basic rate, maximum pension supplement and energy supplement.
 While the social security rules apply different indexations to the three components, RG 276.170 states it is reasonable to index the total age pension payment rates with wage inflation.

-1.8.
-Setting appropriate investment return assumptions
+8. Setting appropriate investment return assumptions

-1.8.1.
+8.1.
 Investment return assumptions will have a significant impact on a superannuation forecast.
 While ASIC Instrument 2022/603 does not mandate a particular return (or set of investment returns), the table below provides guidance to Members on setting appropriate investment return assumptions based on the Plan members' investment mix.

-Scenario Guidance Accumulation phase - when the Plan member is invested in a life-cycle glidepath such as some MySuper defaults Preferred practice is for future assumptions to reflect the return assumptions of the glidepath based on its design.
+Scenario Guidance Accumulation phase - when the Plan member is invested in a lifecycle glidepath such as some MySuper defaults Preferred practice is for future assumptions to reflect the return assumptions of the glidepath based on its design.
 Accumulation phase - when the Plan member is invested in a single investment option (could be either MySuper default or choice, could be diversified options or single sector options) Preferred practice is for future assumptions to be based on the return assumption for the single investment option

-Accumulation phase - when the Plan Future assumptions could consider one of the fo member is invested in multiple investment approaches below: options (e.g. 70% Australian Equities + 30% Cash) Weighted return assuming current asset allocation % remains constant into the future.
-This implicitly assumes auto- rebalancing (using the same example, it would be 70% Australian Equities + 30% Cash for all future years) 2.
-Using return assumption based on the investment option with the highest asset balance at projection date (using the same example, it would be assuming 100% Australian Equities for all future years) Using return assumption based on a similar growth/defensive portfolio.
-(Using the sam example, 70% growth 30% defensive is mapped to a balanced option) 4.
-Project each individual investment option forward separately using the individual option return assumptions.
-This approach will require additional assumptions to determine the proportion of contributions going into each of the options, and the proportion of fees, and insurance premiun to be deducted from each of the options.
-Note that all these four approaches are reasonal but none of them is perfect because when Plan members invest in more than one investment op their assets are generally not automatically rebalanced to the initial asset allocation unless specifically instructed and the fourth approach m not be easy to implement in practice.
-Retirement phase - for Plan members currently in accumulation phase It is likely that a Plan member in the accumulation phase will have a different investment strategy in retirement phase and it may not depend on the F member's current investment choice in the accumulation phase.
+Scenario Guidance Accumulation phase - when the Plan member is invested in Future assumptions could consider one of the four approaches below: multiple investment options (e.g. 70% Australian Equities + 30% Cash) (a) Weighted return assuming current asset allocation % remains constant into the future.
+This implicitly assumes auto-rebalancing (using the same example, it would be 70% Australian Equities + 30% Cash for all future years) (b) Using return assumption based on the investment option with the highest asset balance at projection date (using the same example, it would be assuming 100% Australian Equities for all future years) (c) Using return assumption based on a similar growth/defensive portfolio.
+(Using the same example, 70% growth 30% defensive is mapped to a balanced option) (d) Project each individual investment option forward separately using the individual option return assumptions.
+This approach will require additional assumptions to determine the proportion of contributions going into each of the options, and the proportion of fees, and insurance premiums to be deducted from each of the options.
+Note that all these four approaches are reasonable, but none of them is perfect because when Plan members invest in more than one investment option, their assets are generally not automatically rebalanced to the initial asset allocation unless specifically instructed and the fourth approach may not be easy to implement in practice.
+Retirement phase - for Plan members currently in accumulation phase It is likely that a Plan member in the accumulation phase will have a different investment strategy in the retirement phase and it may not depend on the Plan member's current investment choice in the accumulation phase.